Bayesian Calibration of the Crossterms Eigenvolume HRG Model: Integrating Lattice QCD and Experimental Data: Phenomenological Modeling of Systematic Uncertainties for Bayesian Calibration

 Therefore, the total covariance matrix, considering both statistical and systematic uncertainties, is given by:

 where \( \boldsymbol{\Sigma}^{\text{stat}} \) is a diagonal matrix containing the statistical uncertainties for each measured hadron yield.

-In the case of ALICE measurements of integrated hadron yields in Pb--Pb collisions at \( \sqrt{s_{\mathrm{NN}}} = 2.76 \)~TeV, the statistical and systematic uncertainties for all hadrons are not provided separately in the published data.
-Given the high-statistics nature of these measurements, it is a reasonable assumption that the total uncertainty is dominated by systematic effects, with statistical uncertainties contributing less than approximately 10\% of the total.
+In the published ALICE yield data at $\sqrt{s_{\mathrm{NN}}}=2.76$~TeV, statistical and systematic components are not always reported separately.
+For these high-statistics Pb--Pb measurements, the statistical uncertainties are generally much smaller than the systematic ones.
+We therefore treat the quoted total uncertainties as being dominated by systematic effects, while still retaining the statistical contribution explicitly in the diagonal matrix $\boldsymbol{\Sigma}^{\text{stat}}$.

-Under these simplified assumptions, and using the phenomenological correlation structure outlined in this section, we construct the corresponding correlation and covariance matrices, as shown in Fig.\ref{fig:exp_correlatation}.
-This experimental covariance matrix \(\Sigma\), is then incorporated into the MCMC likelihood function (see Eq.\ref{Eq:likelihood}).
+Thus, the phenomenologically constructed correlation (top) and covariance (bottom) matrices are shown in Fig.~\ref{fig:exp_correlatation}.
+The total experimental covariance $\boldsymbol{\Sigma}_{\mathrm{exp}}$ (bottom panel) is then combined with the GP predictive covariance $\boldsymbol{\Sigma}_{\mathrm{GP}}$ and used in the MCMC likelihood (see Eq.~\ref{Eq:likelihood}).